Chey Chettha II: Cambodian-Siamese War (1621)

-Khmer-Siamese War, 1622
+Siamese invasion of Kampuchea Krom (1622)

 Undeterred by the first Siamese king, Song Tham, he ordered the Siamese army to invade Cambodia again in Kampuchea Krom in 1622.
 40,000 troops Siam navy launched an attack on a port in Peam province.
 At that time, Cambodia had only 5,000 navy, and Cambodia was short of navies.
 Lack of warships to transport troops by water.
 Chey Chestha requested the help of Annamite troops for the second time, Annam sent 25,000 navies to fight with Cambodia in the battle of Peam province (currently: by the Vietnamese government).
 Name is included in the provincial of Kien Giang province.
 Many artillery shells were fired at the warships, eventually the Siamese army was defeated a second time, half of the Siamese army was killed and the other half of the Siamese army withdrew.
 These two victories of Cambodia became indebted to the Emperor of Annam, and this indebtedness brought weight to the King of Cambodia in agreeing to lend land to two provinces to the Emperor of Annam to set up military bases.
 Its two locations are Kampong Krabei province of Prey Nokor city (Now: Hochiminh City) and Kampong Srakatrey province of Dong Nai province, where the land loan treaty was made in June 1623.

 Annam military base in Cambodia

-In 1623, the Trịnh lords of northern Vietnam launched an invasion against the Nguyễn dynasty in the south.
+In 1623, the Trịnh lords of northern Vietnam launched an invasion against the Nguyễn lords in the south.
 In response, the Nguyễn ruler sought support by sending envoys to Cambodia, requesting the use of two Cambodian territories as military bases from which to counter the northern threat.
 The envoys noted cultural distinctions: the Nguyễn spoke with a southern Chinese–influenced accent and dressed in styles resembling the Chinese, whereas the Annamites (Central Vietnam) more closely resembled the Cham in attire.

 In his appeal, the Nguyễn ruler emphasized the sacrifices his forces were making and warned that, if Cambodia refused, the alliance between the two states would be broken.
 He threatened that Annam would no longer assist Cambodia against Siamese invasions.
 King Chey Chestha II, realizing that Cambodia risked being caught between two powerful enemies—the Nguyễn from the east and the Siamese from the west—concluded that concessions were unavoidable.
 He therefore granted the Nguyễn two territories: Kampong Krabei near Prey Nokor (modern Ho Chi Minh City) and Kampong Srakatrey near Đồng Nai.
 These were to serve as temporary bases for five years (1623-28), after which they were to be returned to Cambodia.

 However, King Chey Chestha II died in 1627 before the agreement could be enforced.
 The lands were never reclaimed, and by the early 18th century they had been fully absorbed into Vietnamese control, marking the beginning of Cambodia’s loss of the region.